dirtystylus/eleventy-test/posts/eleventy-building-image-gallery-photoswipe/index.md

 },
 ```

-`runAfterHookGallery` maps to the callback override within Images Responsiver, where the actual `<figure>` markup is generated:
+The last line tells Images Responsiver to use the `runAfterHookGallery` callback, where the actual `<figure>` markup is generated:

 ```js
 const runAfterHookGallery = (image, document) => {